 Though Ernie held different jobs and served in different capacities throughout his life, there is one thing he was always doing: distributing and giving away books, especially those produced by Banner of Truth.
 He gave men books and tracts while in the construction industry, he gave members (including their children) books in his pastorates, and he raised money to give Boyce’s Abstract of Systematic Theology to every graduating seminary student in the Southern Baptist Convention.
 He encouraged fellow ministers to always use the “26 soldiers” (a reference to the alphabet) in their ministries, because “the printed page never flinches, it never shows cowardice; it is never tempted to compromise.
 It never gets tired; it never gets disheartened.
 It works while you sleep; it never loses its temper in a discussion, and it works when you are gone from the scene.”
 Throughout his life, Ernie gave away thousands of books, several of which impacted the eternity of countless men and women’s lives.

 - God honors faithfulness in the little things.

 Ernie’s life, in a sense, is not extraordinary.
 Rather, it is a testimony to the extraordinary God who can accomplish much through the faithfulness of His children.
 God used the little things of Ernie’s life – a business decision here, a book given there, a conversation about Christ here, a prayer meeting there, to weave the fabrics of Ernie’s life into a beautiful tapestry that displays the beauty of the sovereign grace of God.
-I pray that God would grant me the grace to be faithful in the little things, and watch Him use my feeble attempts to bring Him glory, just like He did in Ernest Reisinger’s life.
+I pray that God will grant me the grace to be faithful in the little things and use my feeble attempts to bring Him glory, just like He did in Ernest Reisinger’s life.

 Link to the book: